What is Emsam and how is it used?

 The foods and beverages listed in Table 5 should be avoided beginning on the first day of EMSAM 9 mg per 24 hours or 12 mg per 24 hours treatment, and should continue to be avoided for 2 weeks after a dose reduction to EMSAM 6 mg per 24 hours or following the discontinuation of EMSAM 9 mg per 24 hours or 12 mg per 24 hours.

-Table 5: Food and Beverages to Avoid and Those which
+Table 5.
+Food and Beverages to Avoid and Those which are Acceptable*

 |Class of Food and Beverage||Tyramine-Rich Foods and Beverages to Avoid||Acceptable Foods and Drinks, Containing No or Little Tyramine|